dgdguk/drs/README.md

 # Limits

 The maximum size of output vector DRS can produce is theoretically capped at 1015 for versions of Python that use 64-bit floats.
 In practice it's expected that this will be too computationally expensive for practical use.
 DRS has been tested to produce output vectors of up to size 200, however above 140 it may be necessary to use the optional mpmath support.
 Consult drs.py for more information.

+# libdrsc

+This repository also includes `build_libdrsc.py` which uses CFFI to produce a shared library to embded the DRS algorithm into any programming language that supports the C ABI.
+This is currently in testing and will be finalised in the next release.